gpadolina/TimeSeries-notes/TimeSeries/07 - ExponentialSmoothing.md

 We often want something between these two extremes.
 For example, it may be sensible to attach larger weights to more recent observations than to observations from the distant past.
 This is exacctly the concept behind simple exponential smoothing.
 Forecasts are calculated using weighted averages, where the weights decrease exponentially as observations come from further in the past - the smallest weights are associated with the oldest observations.
+#### Weighted average form
+The forecast at time T + 1 is equal to a weighted average between the most recent observation yT and the previous forecast y(T|T-1).
+#### Component form
+An alternative representation is the component form.
+For simple exponential smoothing, the only component included is the level, lt.
+Other methods may also included a trend bt and a seasonal component st. Component form representations of exponential smoothing methods comprise a forecast equation and a smoothing equation for each of the components included in the method.

+The component form of simple exponential smoothing is not particularly useful, but it will be the easiest form to use when we start adding other components.